OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 After you have connected everything, power on the Omega.

-## Step 2: Disable wifi on the Omega
+## Step 2: Setup the Omega

 [//]: # (explanation of which wifi you're disabling)

+The next step is to disable the Wi-Fi connection on the Omega.
+We want our Omega to connect to the internet via the ethernet connection and so we're going to turn off the Wi-Fi on our Omega

 To do this, you will be editing `/etc/config/wireless` file and changing the access point settings of your Omega:

-Find the following block
+Enter `vi /etc/config/wireless` and find the following block

 ```
 config wifi-iface